emagiz/emdocs/mds/microlearning/crashcourse-platform-create-configuring-unit-test.md

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-configuring-a-unit-test--entered-a-name.png"></p>

 The moment you hover over a certain message you will see two icons appear.
-One, the pencil, indicates the possiblity to edit the message.
+One, the pencil, indicates the possibility to edit the message.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-editing-test-messages--edit-test-message-icon.png"></p>

 When you are satisfied with your choice you can click on the edit icon.
 The result will be a popup showing you the message you can edit.
 If you are satisfied with your name simply select the checkmark icon.
 In case you have doubts or want to cancel press the X icon.

-By following these steps you have succesfully added a unit test to your flow.
+By following these steps you have successfully added a unit test to your flow.

 ### 3.2 Edit a Unit Test

-Apart from Adding a Unit test you can also edit a unit test if you for example would like to change the input, output and/or name of the unit test.
+Apart from Adding a Unit test, you can also edit a unit test if you for example would like to change the input, output, and/or name of the unit test.

 To edit the name of the unit test you simply hover over the just created unit test on the point just before the - icon and click on the edit icon (pencil)